arturonline/docs/Apple/Swift/Functions/Completion Handler.md

 tl,dr:

-A completion handler is a closure, a self-contained block of functionality that can be passed as an argument to a function and then called when that function is done.
+A completion handler is a closure that can be passed as an argument to a function and then called when that function is done.

+Example #1:

 ```swift
 // Function called from the completion reference